 The Claude custom instructions I use (and a template for yours)

 The Claude custom instructions I use to cut AI slop, get faster answers, and stop rewriting the same prompt from scratch.
-Includes a before/after example and a copy-paste template.

 AI outputs have a predictable set of problems